 The world's biggest festivals, despite being televised and, now, livestreamed for all to see, do tend to have an air of mystery about them.
 How much do the acts get paid?
 How are they chosen?
 And just who keeps letting The Courteeners play?

-A new piece in the New Yorker hopes to answer some of these questions—only some, however: The Courteeners will always be a conundrum that nobody can solve.
-Writer and author John Seabrook profiles Paul Tollett, the man behind the booking process for Coachella, which is due to take place this weekend and next (April 14-16, and April 21-23).
+A new piece in the New Yorker hopes to answer some of these questions – only some, however: The Courteeners will always be a conundrum that nobody can solve.
+Writer and author John Seabrook profiles Paul Tollett, the man behind the booking process for Coachella, which is due to take place this weekend and next (14 to 16 April, and 21 to 23 April).

 But then again, maybe it's too late for Coachella to try and court a new audience: Tollett's the expert.
 He knows that the people want in-your-face entertainment, and he knows those who buy Coachella tickets may want to drink beer in gated areas while they watch it and take photos of it.
 And maybe you just can't argue with that.

 In any case, Kate Bush's camp have responded, according to Pitchfork.
 "It was never Kate's intention to play any more shows than she did in London," the statement reads.
 "The show was conceived for a very specific type of venue.
 No discussions were ever had with Kate about playing any festival, including Coachella."
 There we go.